 When a student must repeat a radiograph taken on a patient, the student must have a registered technologist in the room with him or her, no matter the level of competence.
-At all times, it is imperative to keep any unnecessary exposure to a minimum for the patients Students are required to document all repeats.
-The student should enter the Repeat in their Case Logs which will submit a verification request from the supervising technologist that documents that the supervising technologist did observe the student performing the Repeat.
-A detailed tutorial will be available on the Blackboard site.
-Students that do not record their repeats will be penalized and conferenced due to this being a Program requirement.
+At all times, it is imperative to keep any unnecessary exposure to a minimum for the patients.
+Students are required to document all repeats.
+The student should enter the Repeat in "Case Logs" which will request a verification from the supervising technologist to verify that they may have assisted and did observe the student performing the Repeat radiograph.
+Instructions for this entry can be on c.
+MRI Safety

+Blackboard and the E-value web site.
+Students who do not record their repeats will be penalized with a 10 point deduction in affective behavior for each infraction and ultimately conferenced due to this being a Program requirement.